-Barry A M (forthcoming), Charles Incledon: a singing sailor on the Georgian stage, in A M Barry, J Begiato & M Brown (eds.), Military Masculinities in the Long Nineteenth Century, Manchester University Press.
+Barry A M (2019), Charles Incledon: a singing sailor on the Georgian stage, in M Brown, A M Barry, and J Begiato (eds.), Martial masculinities: experiencing and imagining the military in the long nineteenth century (pp.82-101), Manchester University Press [ISBN 9781526135629]

-Barry A M (2018, July), Operatic portraiture: creating and contesting identity in nineteenth-century Britain, paper to be presented at the 18th International Conference of the Association Répertoire International d’Iconographie Musicale, Canterbury Christ Church University.
+Barry A M (2018, July), Operatic portraiture: creating and contesting identity in nineteenth-century Britain, paper presented at the 18th International Conference of the Association Répertoire International d’Iconographie Musicale, Canterbury Christ Church University.

-Barry A M (2018, June), Scoring the women’s suffrage movement at the Royal College of Music, paper to be presented at the Centennial Reflections on Women’s Suffrage and the Arts, University of Surrey.
+Barry A M (2018, June), Scoring the women’s suffrage movement at the Royal College of Music, paper presented at the Centennial Reflections on Women’s Suffrage and the Arts, University of Surrey.

 Personal website Visit website

 Barry, A. M. (2019) An opera singer’s Gothic fiction: the autobiographies of Sims Reeves.
 Journal of Musicological Research.
 ISSN 0141-1896 (print) 1547-7304 (online)